UPDATED: 12:00 p.m. ET, Sept. 19 —

 The Times continued, “Colleagues describe her as meticulous, hewing to the precise text of laws and ruling as narrowly as possible out of concern that a result in one case could have unintended consequences in another.”

 UC Berkley law school dean Erwin Chemerinsky described her as “more conservative” in criminal cases than fellow Democrat California Supreme Court justices Tino Cuellar and Goodwin Liu.
 However, she has leaned more to the left when it comes to certain issues.
 For example, Cuellar wrote a majority decision upholding a death penalty verdict and sentence, however, Kruger dissented.
-Both Biden and Sanders oppose the death penalty.
+Biden opposes the death penalty.

 Kruger also spent several years as a lawyer in the U.S. solicitor general’s office, representing the views of the Obama administration in criminal and civil cases before the U.S. Supreme Court.
-Such a background could align her more with Biden than Sanders.
+Such a background could align her with Biden.

 Melissa Murray, 52